ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

 ### Elements: App, Ports, Actors, Adapters

 * This pattern is made by these four elements: **Application** (or system) aka the app; the **Ports**, the driving and driven external **Actors**; **Adapters** as needed at each port
 * There is a fifth element (officially outside the pattern) that you need: the configurator.
-The code that connect these four parts
+The code that connects these four parts
-* The applicaion, app, or system
+* The application, app, or system
   * Whatever business logic you need.
 Written only in terms of the business
   * Technology-agnostic.
 No reference to any particular technology/platform connected to it
   * Ports & Adapters has you identify the places where your application meets the outside world
   * Creates a component, which declares two interfaces
     * Provided interface(s): set of services the app offers to the outside world
-    * Required interface(s): for all external entities (promary or secondary) the app defines "I will only talk to you if you talk in my language", and explicitly defines that language
+    * Required interface(s): for all external entities (primary or secondary) the app defines "I will only talk to you if you talk in my language", and explicitly defines that language
 * The ports
   * Defines the boundaries of the application
   * Every interaction between the app and the outside world happens at a port interface